LenHodgeman/DP-Access-Management-API/docs/native-overview.md

 layout: default
 title: Native API
 has_toc: false
-nav_order: 2
+nav_order: 4
 ---
-# Native Overview
+# Native API

 The DigitalPersona Native API (previously DP AUTH API) is a subset of the DigitalPersona Access Management API that provides native authentication and identification on the Windows Platform.
-User enrollment must be handled through a DigitalPersona client such as the DigitalPersona Workstation or Kiosk, Attended Enrollment or Web Enrollment.
+User enrollment must be handled separately through a DigitalPersona client such as the DigitalPersona Workstation or Kiosk, Attended Enrollment or Web Enrollment.

-The AUTH API is automatically installed as part of these DigitalPersona clients:
+This API is automatically installed as part of these DigitalPersona clients:

 * DigitalPersona AD Workstation or LDS Workstation
 * DigitalPersona AD Kiosk or LDS Kiosk

 Sample code with any necessary includes are available at the following locations:

-* C++ Sample Code
+- C++ Sample Code
-* .NET) Sample Code
+- .NET) Sample Code

 For detailed instructions on installing and configuring the DigitalPersona environment, see the [DigitalPersona Administrator and Client Guides](https://www.crossmatch.com/company/support/documentation/).